AmanAswal/Financial-Aid-Coursera/README.md

 # Financial-Aid-Coursera
 Steps to get any paid course for <b>free</b> in Coursera via applying Financial Aid.
-You will also get a certificate after completion of course that you can share on platforms like Linkedin.
+You will also get a certificate after completion of course.

 <b>Steps</b> <br>
 #### 1. Open the website in a new tab -> https://www.coursera.org/